eed3si9n/eed3si9n.com/content/posts/10things.md

          x + y
 ```

-It would be nice if that is not allowed, but as I've noted, overall I'm a fan of the indentation syntax in Scala 3.
+It would be nice if that were not allowed, but as I've noted, overall I'm a fan of the indentation syntax in Scala 3.

 <a id="union-types"></a>
 ### honorable mention: Union types

 Scala 3 added [union types](https://docs.scala-lang.org/scala3/reference/new-types/union-types-spec.html).
-I was kinded of excited about the union type, but in practice I haven't used it yet.
+I was kind of excited about the union type, but in practice I haven't used it yet.

 ```scala
 scala> type OSIOI = Option[String] | Int | Option[Int]